iMage101/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script list all files including hidden files in long format
+This script lists all files including hidden files with their id numerically